 Simplistic & Incorrect

 Russo said that you couldn’t tell a plant’s effects based on its shape or height.
-Instead, it is important to look at the chemical composition of the plant.
+Instead, it is essential to look at the chemical composition of the plant.
 Therefore, that tall indica you have your eyes on may not help you go to sleep.
 What Russo says makes perfect sense.
 It is folly to assume a marijuana strain is going to have a specific effect if you have no idea of its cannabinoid content.

 Why Don’t Indica and Sativa Strains Act in the Way They are ‘Supposed’ to?

-Different strains WILL affect you differently.
-The trouble is, there is some doubt as to whether indica or sativa strains exist in their purest forms.
-Some companies claim to sell you a 100% indica or sativa, but in reality it is likely to be some form of hybrid.
+Different strains will affect you differently.
+The trouble is, there’s some doubt as to whether indica or sativa strains exist in their purest forms.
+Some companies claim to sell you a 100% indica or sativa.
+In reality, it is likely a hybrid.

-Remember, the marijuana plant has been passed through countless human hands over the millennia.
-There were definitely pure indica and pure sativa strains thousands of years ago, but since no one has been keeping track of weed with the methods of an agriculturist from 3,000 years ago, we can’t be 100% sure what a pure indica or sativa strain is in terms of DNA.
-As a result, there may not be a pure version of either left on the planet.
+Remember, the marijuana plant was passed through countless human hands over the millennia.
+There were pure indica, and pure sativa strains thousands of years ago.
+However, no one has kept track of weed with the methods of an agriculturist from 3,000 years ago.
+As a result, we are not sure what a pure indica or sativa strain is in terms of DNA.
+As a result, there may not be an original version of either left on the planet.

-According to Russo, just 10mg of THC (he did not outline if it was per kilogram of bodyweight) alone can cause toxic psychosis.
-When mixed equally with CBD, there is less than a 2% chance of toxic psychosis when consuming 48 mg of THC (again, we are not sure if this is per kilo of bodyweight).
+According to Russo, just 10mg of THC (he did not outline if it was per kilogram of body weight) alone can cause toxic psychosis.
+When mixed equally with CBD, there is less than a 2% chance of toxic psychosis when consuming 48 mg of THC (again, we are not sure if this is per kilo of body weight).